| Internet-Draft | OAuth Mission Management | August 2026 |

 semantics unchanged, so this document adds no state, no transition,

 and no event type to the lifecycle state space.
-It is OPTIONAL and
+It is optional and

 does not restate the issuance profile